-Engineered wood floor is not solid hardwood.
+Engineered wood floor is an engineered hardwood floor is not solid hardwood.
 The top layer is finished real wood so that you get the look and feel of a hardwood floor.
 The bottom layer, or core, is made up of stacked layers of plywood.

 Almost all types of engineered wood floors can be installed floating or glued down.
 In this way, installation is easier for the do-it-yourself consumer.
 The top layer is already sanded and sealed.
 Therefore, once this flooring is installed, it can be walked on and used immediately.

 Facts About Engineered Wood Floors

 Engineered wood can be sanded a number of times (Usually 4 to 8, depending upon thickness) to remove dings and scratches.
 Hiring a flooring professional to sand and refinish the floor is recommended.